some-coder/dutch-kbqa/documentation/google-cloud.md

 ## Step 6: Enable billing for the project

 Finally, you need to enable billing on the project.
 Realise that translating the LC-QuAD 2.0 dataset into a Dutch version costs money; you use Google Cloud's APIs.
 Hence, it may be necessary to top up the primary payment method used for the project.
-Also see the note below.
+Also see note 1 below.

 To enable billing for the project: